 - Six video conference classes and assigned readings to prepare you for the on-site

-- A RingLeader Equine Coaching training manual written by Dr. Ring
+- RingLeader Equine Coaching training manual written by Dr. Ring

 - Daily schedule (8:30 am to 6 pm) that includes Barn Skills, Horse Handling Skills, Theory and Practice of Equine Coaching, Hands-On Practice, Individual and Group Supervision, and time to relax and play with the horses

-- A Certificate of Completion on Day 7.
-Yes, 6 classes and one week and you’re certified.
-Trained and ready to roll.
+- Certificate of Completion on Day 7.
+Yes, six classes and one week and you’re certified.
+Trained and ready to roll. *

 - Three hours of follow-up classes and one hour of individual supervision within 3 months following the on-site

 - Ongoing support for your equine coaching practice

 - A place to practice: Reduced fees for bringing your own clients to Blue Star Ranch, including housing for you, the facilitator, and staffing with a horse handler for your coaching or workshop sessions

 - Marketing support: Your BSR coaching days and workshops will be featured on the Blue Star Ranch website and your photo and bio will be featured on the Certified RingLeader Coaches page of the website

 What’s not included:

 - Travel expenses to and from Cashiers, NC

 - Dinners (note that the lodging has a full kitchen)

 Successful candidates for RLC Training will:

 - be confident coaches, therapists, or helping professionals who know how to support emotionally vulnerable clients inside or outside of the arena.

 - follow the ethical guidelines of their profession and the Blue Star Ranch Guidelines for Visiting Facilitators.